yabetancourt/yabetancourt/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yabetancourt&size_weight=0.5&count_weight=0.5)

 🌱 What I'm Learning:
-I'm currently diving deeper into Java, Vaadin, and Spring Boot to expand my web development skills.
+I'm currently diving deeper into Java and Spring Boot to expand my web development skills.
 I'm also exploring new technologies and best practices to stay up-to-date in this ever-evolving field.

 👥 Let's Connect!
 I love meeting new people, sharing knowledge, and collaborating on exciting projects.
 If you're interested in connecting or have any questions, feel free to reach out to me at yadierbetanc@gmail.com.